-- Municipal Staff will provide a brief overview of the application. - Members of the public and/or stakeholders in attendance and wishing to speak may make an oral submission. - The Chair may call on the applicant and/or Staff to provide clarification on matters raised by the public and/or stakeholders. - The applicant or their representative may appear and provide information regarding the application at the conclusion of the public meeting. - ii) Subdivision & Condominium Status Information Report - iii) Property Standards & Committee of Adjustment Consent Report - iv) Planning Activity Monthly Report include minor site plans approved under delegated authority, consent applications, zoning i) Quarterly Building Status Report
+- Municipal Staff will provide a brief overview of the application. - Members of the public and/or stakeholders in attendance and wishing to speak may make an oral submission. - The Chair may call on the applicant and/or Staff to provide clarification on matters raised by the public and/or stakeholders. - The applicant or their representative may appear and provide information regarding the application at the conclusion of the public meeting. - ii) Subdivision & Condominium Status Information Report - iii) Property Standards & Committee of Adjustment Consent Report - iv) Planning Activity Monthly Report report to provide information on minor site plans approved under delegated authority, consent applications, zoning amendments, applications, official plan i) Quarterly Building Status Report

-- amendment applications, official plan amendment applications and etc. - v) Mississippi Valley Conservation Authority Board of Directors Report
+- application amendments and pre-consultations, and any other activity. - v) Mississippi Valley Conservation Authority Board of Directors Report